unicode-org/message-format-wg/guidelines/goals.md

  5. Ensure that the standard can integrate with existing TMS and CAT toolchains.

- 6. Enable a wide range of user space solutions building on top of the standard, manifesting different ideas and programming paradigms, and optimized for different uses and audiences.
+ 6. Enable the creation of implementations, frameworks and tools building on top of the standard, manifesting different ideas and programming paradigms, and optimized for different uses and audiences.

 ## Deliverables